 Head of Year 8

 Year 9 is a crucial year for all students as the GCSE options process begins.
 Students must work hard to give themselves the best platform for success at the end of KS4.

 We strive to give every student the best springboard for success at GCSE, and for that reason there are various personalised interventions taking place to ensure that is the reality.
 None is more important than our reading interventions, which give the students the vocabulary, comprehension and understanding to access both their subject curriculums and examinations.

-Additionally what makes me most proud of my year group are the opportunities that they continue to take up that both give back to our community but also build them as individuals, giving them experiences as volunteers and leaders.
-These include Peer mentors, school council representatives, The Eco council, Reading mentors and the list goes on.
+Additionally, what makes me most proud of my year group are the opportunities that they continue to take up that both give back to our community but also build them as individuals, giving them experiences as volunteers and leaders.
+These include School Council Representatives, working with external charities to support students in other countries and the list goes on.